DRowbo990/FPGA-Calculator/README.md

 This project is public to read through and learn while using an FPGA.
 Please do not copy or steal this code for any school or educational purposes.

 ## Description
-Using a Baysis 3 board, this project does binary math.
+Using a Basys 3 board, this project does binary math.